On average your neighbors pay $54 a month.See Your Rates

 The average commute time in Winston-Salem is 19.4 minutes.
 This is 23.6 percent below the national average of 25.4 minutes.

 Tickets and accidents can increase the cost for auto insurance.
-If you’ve had many citations, you could need to buy high-risk insurance, which often means higher premiums.
-If you are deemed high-risk, North Carolina may require a Certificate of Compliance after:
+If you’ve had many citations, you could need to buy high-risk auto insurance, which often means higher premiums.
+If you're deemed high-risk, North Carolina may require a Certificate of Compliance after:

 Winston-Salem DUI penalties include license suspension, fines between $200 and $4,000, and 24 hours to three years jail time.
 On top of these risks and the risks to your own health, DUIs will increase your rates.
 Our study found that car insurance rates increase by $830 per year after a DUI.